eddie-energy/architecture/arc42/appendix/regional-coverage/regional-coverage.md

 ## What is a Region Connector?

 Due to various reasons (e.g. legal constraints, energy data hubs, data models etc.) permissions as well as data can be provided differently by different countries/data hubs.
-In order to meet these requirements, EDDIE Framework is architected in a way that accomodates these differences by enabling different implementations as well as architectures for specific regional connectors as well.
+In order to meet these requirements, EDDIE Framework is architected in a way that accomodates these differences by enabling different implementations as well as architectures for specific region connectors as well.
-These regional connectors enable the customers or eligible parties to interact with the system via a common interface which abstracts these differences away, this easing the usage of permission requests, live data as well as historic energy data from these regional data hubs.
+These region connectors enable the customers or eligible parties to interact with the system via a common interface which abstracts these differences away, this easing the usage of permission requests, live data as well as historic energy data from these regional data hubs.

 ## Current State

-The following table depicts current situation of EDDIE's regional connector support.
+The following table depicts current situation of EDDIE's region connector support.
-It gets updated as new regional connectors are developed or the development of existing ones advances.
+It gets updated as new region connectors are developed or the development of existing ones advances.
-The hourglass (⏳) depicts that a regional connector is currently in development.
+The hourglass (⏳) depicts that a region connector is currently in development.
 _Soon_ (🔜) shows that the development is immediately planned and research is currently conducted.

 |     | Region      | Data Hub                                                 | Progress | Remarks                                                                                                           |